coursesAM/IOCL2025/readme.md

 - Dimensionality reduction
 - Splitting data into training and testing sets

-## Tools and Libraries Used

-In this repository, we use the following Python libraries for data cleaning and preprocessing:
+We use the following Python libraries for data cleaning and preprocessing:

 - **Pandas**: For data manipulation and analysis.
 - **NumPy**: For numerical computing and array operations.